 PIPs work well for sales teams because sales as a function is highly measurable and has clear targets.
 This leaves little room for surprise in perceived performance and helps in the development of milestones and sub-milestones for an employee who wishes to improve their results.

 Still, PIPs are a team effort.
 Sales leaders should be invested in the employee’s success and investigate ways to support them.

-Firing an employee can be difficult, but when all other avenues are exhausted, managers may need to seek a replacement and should not tarry in doing so; poor performers and toxic employees can damage the rest of the team culture.
+Firing an employee can be difficult, but when all other avenues are exhausted, managers may need to seek a replacement.
 Managers can also take the opportunity to reexamine their hiring process, which led to the poor hire in the first place.
 While the cost of training an employee can be cheaper than replacing one, the most cost-effective course of action is getting the hire right the first time.